Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Please click on the link to read our inquiry policy.
+Please click on the link to read our accessibility policy.

 Every property owner is notified of their property's assessed value, taxable value, property classification, Principal Residency Exemption (PRE) status, and the dates of the Board of Review on their annual Notice of Assessment.
 If you disagree with your assessment, then the Board of Review (BOR) is the place to start.
 For additional BOR information, you should contact us.